SEO Audits Aren’t Optional (Better Prepare For One)

 - A list of weaknesses that need to be corrected and an idea of what needs to be prioritized

 Depending on your site, you may build a lengthy list of items that need attention.
 Just remember, you don’t need to scramble to get all of them done at once.
-Rather, prioritize the most important issues and make a plan to address the lower priority items later on.
+Rather, prioritize the most important issues and plan to address the lower priority items later on.

 After all, achieving and maintaining good SEO is a never-ending process.